-The Artix J2EE Connector connection management API is packaged in com.iona.connector and consists of two interfaces-

-ArtixConnectionFactory and Connection.
-This subsection gives a brief description of each and points you to the Javadoc for more information.
-The following topics are covered:
+Overview The Artix J2EE Connector connection management API is packaged in com.iona.connector and consists of two interfaces- ArtixConnectionFactory and Connection.
+It is packaged in the artixj2ee.jar file, located in the following directory: ArtixInstallDir/cxx_java/lib/artix/j2ee/Version This subsection gives a brief description of each and points you to the Javadoc for more information.
+The following topics are covered: ArtixConnectionFactory Connection • Javadoc ArtixConnectionFactory The ArtixConnectionFactory interface provides the methods to create a Connection that represents a Web service defined by the supplied parameters.

-- ArtixConnectionFactory

-- Connection

-- Javadoc

-ArtixConnectionFactory

-The ArtixConnectionFactory interface provides the methods to create a Connection that represents a Web service defined by the supplied parameters.
 The ArtixConnectionFactory interface is the type returned from an environment naming context lookup of the Artix J2EE Connector by a J2EE component.

-Connection

-The connection interface provides a handle to a connection managed by the J2EE application server.
+Connection The Connection interface provides a handle to a connection managed by the J2EE application server.
 It is the super interface of the Web service proxy returned by ArtixConnectionFactory.
 It allows the caller to return the proxy to the application server's pool when it is no longer needed.
 The returned proxy also implements the interface supplied as an argument to getConnection().

-Javadoc

-For more detail on the Artix J2EE Connector API, see the Artix Javadoc.
+Javadoc For more detail on the Artix J2EE Connector API, see the Artix JAX-RPC API reference document.